 The policies in place set out the high level principles and approach, supported by guidance documents and any other supporting materials as may be considered helpful to ensure consistent interpretation and application of each policy.
 Processes are specific to the Company reflecting the individual needs of the business but must respect the minimum standards set out within the relevant policies and guidance.

-A master list of all risk policies in place is maintained by Risk Management and all policies and guidance documentation is reviewed on an annual cycle and/or updated on an ad hoc basis as circumstances demand.
+A master list of risk policies is maintained by Risk Management, and policies and guidance are reviewed on an annual cycle and/or updated on an ad hoc basis as circumstances demand.

 Model and Risk Methodology Framework